Pearly Penile Papules – Questions & Answers

 Yes.
 Hyfrecator PPP removal is a well-established, medically recognised procedure with a strong safety record.
 When performed by an experienced doctor, complications are extremely rare.

-Initial healing usually occurs within 7–10 days, with full recovery in a few weeks.
+Initial healing usually occurs within 7–10 days — read our guide on PPP removal recovery time and healing.
 The improvement in appearance is usually visible quickly.

-Once treated properly, PPP do not normally return.
+Once treated properly, PPP do not normally return, although some men ask whether PPP can grow back after removal.

 You must wait until the area has healed — typically 3–4 weeks.
 The doctor will give you personalised aftercare instructions.